christianacca/web-api-starter/docs/github-app-creation.md

    - **Share securely**: Use encrypted communication or secure file sharing
    - The App Admin Team will upload this to Azure Key Vault

-5. **Webhook Secret**
-   - Location: Generated in Step 3
-   - **Share securely**: Use encrypted communication (never commit to source control)
-   - The App Admin Team will upload this to Azure Key Vault

 ---

 ## Part 4: App Admin Team Responsibilities